RedOrion/robot-space-wars/README.md

 We also need to make sure that all players have the ability to run scripts.

 Where do we run scripts?
 ========================

 Giving players the ability to run any language script on the server is fraught with problems, not least the issue of security (running unknown code on the server).

-Ideally, scripts should run on the users own machine, but means we have to provide a way to run scripts remotely.
+Ideally, scripts should run on the users own machine, but this means we have to provide a way to run scripts remotely.

 We also need to be able to support those people who do not have the technical ability to create